ToneLi/Some-methods-for-LangID/README.md

 * Ubuntu 16.04.5 LTS

 ## Corpus
 WiLI-2018, the Wikipedia language identification benchmark dataset, contains 235000 paragraphs of 235 languages.
 The dataset is balanced and a train-test split is provided.
 In WiLI-2018, the author states: it contains 235000 paragraphs.
 But it contains duplicated data, duplicated data can influence the result.
 In fact, it contains 229095 paragraphs.
-I randomly divide the data: 90% train, 10% test.
+I randomly divided the data: 90% train, 10% test.
 Train data: 206185. testdata:22910.[data link](https://zenodo.org/record/841984#collapseCitations).
 You can gain the processed data by
 [BaiDuYu](https://pan.baidu.com/s/13atqh9mWsQIROgH2MIO8IQ) code is "wkdc"

 ## words or characters